annotation/text-fabric/tf/docs/about/install.md

 JupyterLab Desktop application.

-This installs both JupyterLab and Python in one go, as a desktop application running under  Macos, Linux or Windows.
+This installs both JupyterLab and Python in one go, as a desktop application running under  MacOS, Linux or Windows.

 The Jupyter Desktop App can be downloaded from [JupyterLab-desktop](https://github.com/jupyterlab/jupyterlab-desktop),